JaneliaSciComp/zarrcade/README.md

 * File proxy for non-public storage backends
 * Support for optional image thumbnails

-The [nf-omezarr](https://github.com/JaneliaSciComp/nf-omezarr) tool can be used to easily generate OME-Zarrs with thumbnails which are compatible with this web service.
+The [nf-omezarr](https://github.com/JaneliaSciComp/nf-omezarr) tool can be used to easily convert images to OME-Zarr format.

 ## Local Usage